brianqian/eventspotter-react/README.md

 - userID
 - Artist
 - DateAdded
--

 # Todo

-- Place frontend in its own folder, set up monorepo
+- ~~Place frontend in its own folder, set up monorepo~~
-- Edit package.json to concurrently run server in dev mode.
+- ~~Edit package.json to concurrently run server in dev mode.~~
 - Consider caching music library in database (is this faster than Spotify with prefetch on startup?)
-- Consider using AWS for backend deployment
+- ~~Consider using AWS for backend deployment~~
 - Create a class for the song object ?
 - After user auth is set up, check if user has a refresh token saved (ie. has a previously synced Spotify account).
 If they do then login should link to refresh_token.
 - Set up server to conditionally render cached vs non-cached routes.

 ## Authentication

 - User logs in to Spotify and receives an access token.
-This token is then saved via cookie/bearer token.
+This token is then saved via cookie.
 - On first login a user ID is created, encrypted, and saved to localStorage via JWT and their refresh token is saved with their ID in the database.
 - User is always logged in while they have a userID JWT on the client side.
+- Each route that is accessed sends a post request to the server that validates their JWT.
+- If their JWT is validated, each page will reflect that with a logged in state stored in a signed session cookie.
+- If a signed session cookie is found
 - When the access token expires, the userID is used to look up the refresh token for that ID and a new access token is provided to the user.
 - On logout, the userID is removed from the client side.

+## User Caching

+- User's info and library are saved in an LRU cache limited to the last 50 users.
+- On first login the user is either retrieved or added to the LRU cache and their library is loaded from the cache.
+- On later logins if the user is not
+- In the background the server will make an API request checking the user's library against the cache.
+If new songs are added, the cache is rebuilt and